tusmanakhter/Search/README.txt

 Here is an example to specify a different column size:

 python3 solve_puzzle.py "1 0 3 7 5 2 6 4 9 10 11 8" -c 3

+NOTE: In this implementation, a move is moving the 0 or empty tile into another place.
+For example, UP means "move the blank tile UP".